Biblical Borders: National Sovereignty & Immigration

 Of course this solution is not an anti-immigration position.
 Immigration, when done biblically and responsibly, can be beneficial for both the immigrant and the host nation.
 I am not advocating a moratorium on immigration, nor am I arguing that scripture or ancient Israel believed in a strict ethno-linguistic separation via borders.
 But the current political discussion happening in the West regarding immigration seems to increasingly ignore the historical reality of Israel being a largely ethnically and culturally homogeneous nation state and pursue nationally suicidal policies which have been proven over and over again in history to be detrimental.
 In the U.S. there are about 50 million legal immigrants in the country and the newest study from Yale University estimates around 22 million illegal immigrants.
 This puts foreign immigrants at roughly 22% of the U.S. population.
 With more than 1 in 5 people in America being foreigners and a huge chunk of them from Latin American and Asian nations culturally very different than our own, without significant efforts and resources devoted to assimilation and the brakes being pumped on further immigration, cultural and societal disintegration is a serious concern.
 Historically, the U.S. has remained stable with an immigrant population as high as 15%, but those immigrants were also primarily from culturally similar nations in Europe.
 We're in uncharted territory now.

 Europe may be in even worse shape however.
 With their birth rates plummeting and immigration coming primarily from culturally polar-opposite Muslim nations, the groundwork is being laid for a dramatic social and political shift which will probably not be without significant upheaval and conflict.
 The German Federal Statistics Office went on record over a decade ago saying at then current rates, Germany would be a Muslim state by the year 2050—and that was before the refugee crisis which they opened their doors to.
 Before he was assassinated, Libyan leader Muammar al-Gaddafi summarized the situation by saying, "There are signs that Allah will grant victory to Islam in Europe without swords, without guns, without conquest.
 We don't need terrorists, we don't need homicide bombers.
 The 50 plus million Muslims [in Europe] will turn it into a Muslim continent within a few decades."
-Note that Germany's immigrants make up only 12.5% of its total population as of 2019—nearly half that found in the U.S. Yet this rapid demographic and cultural transformation is all but guaranteed due to the native versus Muslim immigrant birthrate (for the importance of the family and birthrates, see the article Generational Genocide).
+Note that Germany's immigrants make up only 12.5% of its total population as of 2019—about half that found in the U.S. Yet this rapid demographic and cultural transformation is all but guaranteed due to the native, versus Muslim immigrant, birthrate (for the importance of the family and birthrates, see the article Generational Genocide).

 So for a nation to remain both sovereign and socially and economically stable, borders, strict border enforcement, and shrewd immigration policy are necessary.
 This reality is not incompatible with compassion, but rather true compassion would be to develop the same beneficial and attractive conditions which immigrants seek, in their own home countries.
 By planting the seeds of the Gospel abroad, every nation can blossom and develop—and now at an even faster rate than the West did.
 This not only benefits far more people and has a stabilizing effect on the world, but is actually what most refugees want—to be able to live in their homeland.
 God's covenant with the church is the same as it was with Abraham: